We have the answer! Give us a call at 1-800-251-3382, or email email@example.com, or go to our blog – www.pioneerleveler.blogspot.com

 There are three ways of determining the capacity of a dock leveler.
 The first is static load – the amount of standing (non-moving, non-impact) weight the dock leveler will support.
 The second factor is rollover capacity – the amount of moving weight the leveler will support in its closed and fully supported position.
 The third is dynamic load – this is a measure of the force the load applies to the leveler as it impacts the leveler in a raised position.
 The dynamic rating is a combination of the weight of the lift vehicle and its load, its speed and the [...]

-It is recommended that 4” to 6” of the lip should remain in contact with the vehicle at all times.
+It is recommended that no less than 8” of the lip should remain in contact with the vehicle at all times.

 Dishing is the term used to describe the condition where a Dock Leveler deck plate, that has inadequate structural support, has distorted.
 The deck has waves in it that are a clear sign that the steel is dangerously stretched and fatigued.
 Preventing dishing is the reason why a Dock Leveler’s deck structure, particularly the type, number and placement of beams, is so important.